mahnaz007/ImagePreprocessing/docs/usage.md

         echo "$folder not found."
     fi
 done
 ```
 #### For Running the Entire Project
 ```
 #!/bin/bash
 # Define the base directory

-bidsdir="/path/to/output"
-sourceDir="/path/to/input/IRTG01"
+sourceDir="/home/to/sourceDir"
+configFile="/home/to/config.json"
+outputDir="/home/to/output"
+container="/home/to/dcm2bids_3.2.0.sif"

-# Loop through all subdirectories in the source directory
+# Loop over all subdirectories in the source directory
 for folder in "$sourceDir"/*/; do
     if [ -d "$folder" ]; then
         # Extract subject and session from the folder name
         subject=$(basename "$folder" | cut -d '_' -f 2)
         sesStr=$(basename "$folder" | cut -d '_' -f 3)
         ses=$(echo "$sesStr" | grep -oP 'S\K\d+')

-        # Set session to 01 if not specified
+        # Default session to 01 if empty
         [ -z "$ses" ] && ses="01"
         session_label="ses-$(printf '%02d' "$ses")"
         echo "Processing participant: sub-${subject}, session: $session_label"